Samuel W. Seeley House

-Samuel W. Seeley House is located in Bridgeton, Cumberland County, New Jersey, United States.
-The house was built in 1799 and was added to the National Register of Historic Places on May 13, 1976.
+The Samuel W. Seeley House, also known as the Robert McGee House, is located at 274 East Commerce Street in the city of Bridgeton in Cumberland County, New Jersey, United States.
+The oldest part of the house was built about 1799 and was documented by the Historic American Buildings Survey (HABS) in 1938.
+It was added to the National Register of Historic Places on May 13, 1976, for its significance in architecture.
+It was later added as a contributing property to the Bridgeton Historic District on October 29, 1982.